pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 AI will generally never have both Pokemon attack the same slot if one of the AI’s Pokemon has a kill.
 Exceptions are [moves](https://github.com/rh-hideout/pokeemerald-expansion/blob/master/src/data/moves_info.h) that target the user, opponents field or all mons.
 ### Note
 Moves that target the user or the field are no longer affected by double targeting which means both player mons are looked at
-  * Affects protect, hazards, trick room, tailwind, screens, boosting moves
+  * Affects Protect, Hazards (Stelth Rock, Toxic Spikes, Spikes, Sticky Web), Trick Room, Tailwind, Screens, boosting moves

 As a note, Player’s Slot 1 is their left (First mon in party), where the Opponents Slot 1 will be to the player’s right (First mon in enemy party)